 7.36.2.6 Interruptions at active BWP switching

-DCI-based or timer-based downlink BWP and/or uplink BWP switching due to change in any of the parameters listed in Table 7.36.2.6-1 or SCS on NR PCell or on any NR SCell may cause an interruption on PSCell or on activated SCell(s) in the SCG.
+DCI-based or timer-based or RRC-based downlink BWP and/or uplink BWP switching due to change in any of the parameters listed in Table 8.2.2.2.5-2 in TS 38.133 [50] or SCS on NR PCell or on any NR SCell may cause an interruption on PSCell or on activated SCell(s) in the SCG.

+The interruption due to RRC-based downlink BWP and/or uplink BWP switching is allowed anywhere within the BWP switching delay (TRRCprocessingDelay + TBWPswitchDelayRRC) defined in clause 8.6.3 of TS 38.133 [50].
+The interruption due to RRC-based downlink BWP and/or uplink BWP switching defined in this section is applicable provided that:

+the RRC reconfiguration requires the UE to only switch its active BWP and

+the BWP switching occurs on only one NR serving cell.